By Mayo Clinic Staff

 - Blood in semen persists longer than three to four weeks

-- You have other signs and symptoms, such as genital or urinary pain, pain during ejaculation, fever, difficulty urinating, or blood in your urine
+- You have other signs and symptoms, such as painful urination

-- You have other risk factors, such as a history of cancer, bleeding disorders, trauma, or genital or urinary system malformation, or you've recently engaged in behaviors that put you at risk of sexually transmitted infections
+- You have other risk factors, such as a history of cancer, bleeding disorders or genital or urinary system malformation, or you've recently engaged in behaviors that put you at risk of sexually transmitted infections

 - Aslam MI, et al. A management algorithm for hematospermia.
 Nature Reviews Urology.
 2009;6:398.